Become an ACRES Member

 preparation in rural special education.

-ACRES periodically publishes monographs and other materials that are focused on topics and issues in service delivery or personnel preparation in special education in rural communities.
-Members may receive discounted rates for special publications.
+Members may receive discounted rates for ACRES periodically published monographs and other materials that are focused on topics and issues in service delivery or personnel preparation in special education in rural communities.